 Biblical and Practical Points:

 - God gave to early man great abilities, such as the abilities to develop musical instruments or metallurgy (Genesis 4:21-22).
-He made the first man, Adam, with His Own hand and not taking one who had descended from an ape-like ancestor, but with abilities to function in all capacities, including language.
+He made the first man, Adam, with His Own hand and not taking one who had descended from an ape-like ancestor.
+He made him with abilities to function perfectly in all capacities, including language.

 - Languages do not evolve.
 Rather, they have “devolved” since Adam as words change meanings over time and lose their original significance.
 One Scriptural and modern example of this is the word “gay” in James (2:3) where it is used to refer to “gay clothing.”
 Clearly, “gay” did not mean “homosexual” as in modern terminology.

 - It is impossible for one who has a 21st century western mindset to “correct” translations that were made in other times and cultures.
 A particular word or phrase is best viewed from the viewpoint of those who knew it in their language and culture.
-In other words, we must “give the sense” of words from the the Biblical perspective just as in Nehemiah 8:8.
+In other words, we must “give the sense” of words from the Biblical perspective just as in Nehemiah 8:8.

 - It is extremely important to recognize that GOD HIMSELF chose the exact historical frameworks that were perfect for His Revelation.
 These times were when languages were at their zenith; that is, they were in common usage, highly detailed, and extremely expressive for HIS purpose: to preserve and communicate His design for all of mankind.
 Though God promised to preserve His Word for all people, He did NOT specify a language through which He would do it.
 In fact, “all generations” would no doubt entail each language of the various people groups of those generations.